 So, that’s how the whole process of passback happens.
 But, do you know how to define and generate a passback tag in an ad server?
-If not, let’s understand this by taking an example of Google DFP.
+If not, let’s understand this in detail.

 How to generate passback tags in Google Ad Manager (Google DFP)?

-- Log in to your Google DoubleClick for Publishers (DFP) account.
+- Log in to your Google Ad Manager account.

 - Select the Inventory tab.